X1anWang/ENIDrift/README.md

 $ python3 main
 ```

+## Examples

+Please see the ACSAC'22 artifact evaluation [repository](https://github.com/X1anWang/ENIDrift-Artifact) for detailed instructions and possible errors for running ENIDrift.

 ## Advanced functions
 1. Model save.
       To save the artificial neural network of iP2V and sub-classifiers of ENIDrift (i.e., models, weights and number of trained sub-classifiers), please set the 'save' option to be True in the main.py file.
 The program will save the related information by joblib library at the end of the execution.
 The ENIDrift sub-classifiers will be saved in the folder named model.
 The neural network of iP2V will be saved in the folder named para (short for parameter).